-Vintage photography has seen a surge in popularity by not only hobbyist but professional photographers too.
+Vintage photography has seen a surge in popularity by not only hobbyists but professional photographers too.
 That style is not about applying a retro filter on your smartphone, it is much more than that.
 And besides, vintage photography is an incredibly fun and creative adventure to take in photography.
 So, just how do you go about creating vintage photography?

-Pick the era that inspires you, find the right models, location, backgrounds, and props and enjoy the process of paying homage to a specific aesthetic that is calling you.
+Pick the era that inspires you, find the right models, location, backgrounds, and props, and enjoy the process of paying homage to a specific aesthetic that is calling you.
 Here are some post-production ‘recipes’ and techniques to help you form your own ideas and techniques if you’re interested in producing photographs in the vintage style.

-What is vintage photography?
+What is Vintage Photography?

 What we are talking about in this article is a modern vintage photography style(or retro style).
 A style of photography that is meant to replicate the look and feel of old images.
 When we say old, we mean at least 20 years old and not more than 100, which we consider antique.